 I got a pleasant surprise today.
 Checking my emails on the computer at 6AM, I saw an email from Flash Frontier, an international online flash fiction magazine.
 They want to publish my 250 word story, ‘Rubble’, in their June issue!
 This makes me very excited.
 It’s a great publication with high editorial standards devoted to short fiction, the June edition is an international edition, and it will be my second publication.

 I’m still waiting on replies from work I’ve submitted to other publications.
 Maybe some of my horror poetry or stories were accepted.
-I’ve been waiting a while.
-Maybe that’s a good thing, or maybe I’ll get a hook to the jaw.
+Or maybe I’ll get a hook to the jaw.
 Gotta roll with whatever occurs.

 I’m finding it enormously productive to listen to audio-books when driving.
 Instead of listening to songs I don’t like, ads, or inane comments on current events or rugby, I can ‘read’ some more.
 And if I can ‘read’ this way, and then in text, it’s even better.
 I’ve listened to a lot of Sherlock Holmes stories, classic horror, and a couple of Andrei Sapkowski’s ‘Witcher’ novels while travelling from place to place.